*CURRENT MAKE TIMES please click here | Free US insured shipping

 Design rights, etc.:

-Please note that Knot & Splice and Nicole Melton holds the rights to all designs.
+Please note that Knot & Splice and Nicole Briant hold the rights to all designs.
 Pieces made for you may be posted by the creator to social media, on the website, or elsewhere at any time without tagging or notification.
-Knot & Splice designs may be replicated and sold in the online shop or to stockists by the designer at any time.
+Knot & Splice designs may be replicated and sold in the online shop or replicated for other custom clients.

 —-